Cgadal/hyperbopy/Readme.md

 ## References

+- <a id="1">[1]</a> Kurganov, A., & Petrova, G. (2007).
+A second-order well-balanced positivity preserving central-upwind scheme for the Saint-Venant system.
+Communications in Mathematical Sciences, 5(1), 133-160.

-- <a id="1">[1]</a> Diaz, M. J. C., Kurganov, A., & de Luna, T. M. (2019).
+- <a id="2">[2]</a> Diaz, M. J. C., Kurganov, A., & de Luna, T. M. (2019).
 Path-conservative central-upwind schemes for nonconservative hyperbolic systems.
 ESAIM: Mathematical Modelling and Numerical Analysis, 53[3], 959-985.

-- <a id="2">[2]</a> Isherwood, L., Grant, Z. J., & Gottlieb, S. (2018).
+- <a id="3">[3]</a> Isherwood, L., Grant, Z. J., & Gottlieb, S. (2018).
 Strong stability preserving integrating factor Runge--Kutta methods.
 SIAM Journal on Numerical Analysis, 56[6], 3276-3307.

-- <a id="3">[3]</a> Chertock, A., & Kurganov, A. (2020).
+- <a id="4">[4]</a> Chertock, A., & Kurganov, A. (2020).
 Central-upwind scheme for a non-hydrostatic Saint-Venant system.
 Hyperbolic Problems: Theory, Numerics, Applications, 10.

 ## To-do list

 1. implementing a choice for boundary conditions type per variables

-2. adding a `path_conservative=True/False` option for faster solving easier systems
+2. ~~adding a `path_conservative=True/False` option for faster solving easier systems~~

-3. When 2. is done, adding a new possible source term that does not-depend on derivatives (and thus does not need the path-conservative scheme)
+3. ~~When 2. is done, adding a new possible source term that does not-depend on derivatives (and thus does not need the path-conservative scheme)~~

 4. Adding the draining-time technique for wet/dry fronts

 5. Adding the positivity preserving technique (if possible)

 ## Changelog

+- **07/07/02023**: version: 0.1.1
+  - Reworking code, creating new classes for spatial schemes, temporal schemes, plotting, and starting simulation

 - **04/07/02023**: version: 0.1.0
   - Reworking all code, separating model definition, spatial scheme and temporal scheme.